 What are software updates?

-Computer viruses take hold by exploiting flaws in software code.
-These could be anything, from not knowing how to deal with unusual user input, to failing to play well with other programs.
+Computer viruses take hold by exploiting errors in software code.
+These errors could be anything, from not knowing how to deal with unusual user input, to failing to play well with other programs.

 It's these quirks that virus writers are constantly looking for & trying to exploit.

-Whenever software manufacturers find an issue they'll develop and release updates to fix them - think of it like a sticking plaster for a cut.
+Whenever software manufacturers find an issue they'll develop and release updates to fix them - think of it like a sticking plaster for a cut to stop dirt getting into your wounds.
 To help prevent viruses you should ensure these patches are applied as they're released.

-Fortunately a lot of software can be set to update automatically, making the process much easier for you.
+Fortunately a lot of software can be configured to update itself automatically, making the process much easier for you.

-Which programs do I need to update - and how?
+Which programs and apps do I need to update - and how?

-Ideally all software on your computer should be kept up to date as any programs can catch a virus.
+Ideally all software on your computer should be kept up to date since any program can catch a virus.
 This isn't always practical though, so we've listed the main ones that virus writers have historically targeted.

-Most of the software listed below will update themselves automatically, however we've detailed how you can manually ensure they're up to date.
+Most of the software listed below will update themselves automatically, however we've detailed how you can manually check that they're up to date.